BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

 ## Difference of Gaussian
 This is another method of highlighting nuclei, even if it is not described as background subtraction but rather [feature enhancement](https://en.wikipedia.org/wiki/Difference_of_Gaussians).
 In essence, it generates two Gaussian blurred images with different sigma for the Gaussian blur filter.
-The features we want to highlight should hafe a size between the two sigma values of the Gaussian blurs.
+The features we want to highlight should have a size between the two sigma values of the Gaussian blurs.
 Afterwards, we subtract the larger blurred image from the smallller one.
 In a way this combines the noise removal of the small Gaussian blurred image with a background subtraction represented by the larger Gaussian blurred image.
 If filters are a common concept for you, you can think of it as a bandpass filter that highlights the features in between the two sizes.
 Since [Gaussian blur](https://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.gaussian) is a function included in scikit image let's create this filter ourselves:

 ```python